 Prior exposure to brain biology or any of the neurosciences is not a requirement.
 There will be no wet-lab work.
 All activities will be computer-based so general familiarity and prior experience with computer software and hardware will be expected.
 However, students may apply for an exemption with a waiver of this requirement if they can explain their need for educational assistance.
 Because the educational research program emphasizes work on software and computing, BHAVI will consider applications from students anywhere who have access to high-speed internet connections and the ability to telecommute and teleconference for participation in the virtual institute programs.

-College and university students may apply for the funded program in which they receive an educational stipend from BHAVI.
-Student activities in this funded program will be adjusted appropriately by BHAVI for each student according to their level of education, experience and current computing skills.
-Students may also apply for the non-funded program in which they volunteer at BHAVI and may receive academic credits for their school's internship or externship program.
-Student activities in this non-funded program will be adjusted appropriately by BHAVI for each student according to their school's requirements for obtaining academic credit.
+College and university students may apply for an educational stipend from BHAVI.
+Acitivities for funded students will be adjusted appropriately by BHAVI for each student according to their level of education, experience and current computing skills.
+Students may also apply to participate as volunteers at BHAVI and may receive academic credits for their school's internship or externship program.
+Activities for non-funded students will be adjusted appropriately by BHAVI for each student according to their school's requirements for obtaining academic credit.
 In this case, students must designate an appropriate administrative or faculty contact at their school who is responsible for establishing the requirements for the internship or externship program.

 High school students may apply for a skills-based learning position in which they pay a tuition fee to BHAVI and earn an attendance certificate with performance evaluation upon satisfactory completion of all educational requirements.
 A summer tuition fee of $1800 for BHAVI 2022 must be paid in advance prior to the full-time quarter in the summer, and a school-year tuition fee of $1800 must be paid in advance prior to the part-time quarter sequence of autumn, winter, and spring during the academic school year.
 Students may pay a single fee of $3600 in advance for the entire year.
 All tuition fees are non-refundable once paid and will be retained as non-refundable donations to BHA in the event that a student resigns from the BHAVI program.
 Students may apply for an exemption with a waiver of these tuition fees if they can demonstrate their need for financial assistance.

 Student applicants should submit a transcript of their course work and a letter expressing their interest, describing their computing skills, and discussing their future career goals in science, engineering, and/or medicine.
-If applying to the funded program, they should request two letters of recommendation from STEM professors or teachers who can comment on their problem-solving and computing skills.
-If applying to the volunteer program, then only one letter of recommendation is required.
+If applying for a stipend, they should request two letters of recommendation from STEM professors or teachers who can comment on their problem-solving and computing skills.
+If not applying for a stipend, then only one letter of recommendation is required.
 Letters of recommendation should be on letterhead stationery from the recommender's organization and should include the telephone number and email address for contacting the recommender with any follow-up questions.
 Electronic copies of submission materials (preferably in PDF file format) should be emailed to admin@BrainHealthAlliance.net.

-For the funded program, applications including letters of reference must be completed and submitted by December 20.
+If applying for a stipend, applications including letters of reference must be completed and submitted by December 20.
 Students applying for the educational stipends will be contacted to schedule interviews via televideo as soon as their application is complete.
 Stipend offers will be emailed to selected applicants on a rolling admissions basis.
 Commitments from students to accept the stipend and participate in the BHAVI program must be returned within 7 days of receipt of the offer.
-There are no application processing dates or deadlines for the volunteer program.
+If not applying for a stipend, there are no application processing dates or deadlines .

 Predoctoral students should be enrolled at their graduate school in a Master's or Doctoral program in a STEM field or else enrolled in a medical school studying medicine with an interest in brain disorders.
-Work on research projects during the 3 month summer quarter will be mentored by BHAVI directors and advisors.
 Selected applicants, who demonstrate financial need, may receive $5000 educational stipends as funded students for their participation in BHAVI 2022.

 Students should be enrolled at their college with a major in one of the STEM fields.
-Work on research projects during the 3 month summer quarter will be mentored by BHAVI directors and advisors.
 Selected applicants, who demonstrate financial need, may receive $3000 educational stipends as funded students for their participation in BHAVI 2022.